DatepollSystems/WaiterRobot-Web/README.md

 ## Lava

 Run `bash tools/releaseLava.sh` \
 This will create and push a new lava version tag using version specified in [package.json](package.json).
 It automatically appends `-lava-{timestamp}` to the version.
-The CI will then build the new docker container image and push it to the github registry.
+The CI will then build the new docker container image and push it to the GitHub registry.

 ## Prod